DIVYA422/Optical-character-recognitiion/README.md

 ● My model is based on tensorflow and keras framework.
 ● I used cnn sequential model to achieve this.
-● Predicted text in written in a samplefile in my laptop

-working video is available below https://youtu.be/1-FRMhFuuiM
+● Predicted text in written in a samplefile in my laptop ●using this i am able to scan and transfer around 200 words from book to screen. working video is available below https://youtu.be/1-FRMhFuuiM